 Dr. Oli Ahmad was born on 13 March 1939 in the famous ‘Kutub’ family of Chandanaish, Chittagong.
 His Father’s name is Late Amanat Safa & Mother’s name is Late Badrunnesa.
-He passed S.S.C. in 1957 from Gasbaria N G High School at Chandanaish and obtained BA degree in the year 1964 from National College, Karachi, Pakistan.
+He passed S.S.C. in 1957 from Gasbaria N G High School at Chandanaish and obtained BA degree in the year 1966 from National College, Karachi, Pakistan.
 His unquenchable thirst for knowledge and self-improvement is a very rare and unique feature amongst our current political leaders.
 Despite the time constraints and immense workload as a national leader, Oli Ahmad obtained PhD. degree from Oxford Brookes University, UK on 22 September 2003 for his thesis titled “Revolution, Military Personnel and the War of Liberation in Bangladesh”.
 He is a Honourary Research Fellow of Oxford Brookes University, UK.

 Participated in language moment in 1952 as a student of class six of Gasbaria N.G.
 High School and took active part in many processions.

 While studying Law he joined Pakistan Military Academy and was commissioned in the year 1965.
 He was posted to 4 East Bengal Regiment in 1967 and thereafter to 8 East Bengal Regiment on 24 Sept.
 1970.